 Market-led Proposals Process

-The Market-led Proposal (MLP) Policy is designed to enable you to submit your business’s unique proposal to government, providing a single channel and a clear, consistent and transparent process.
+The Market-led Proposal (MLP) Policy is designed to enable you to submit your business’s unique proposal to the Government, providing a single channel and a clear, consistent and transparent process.

 Last updated: